drrob1/src/README.md

 7.  launchv -- takes a regexp, shuffles the matches and starts vlc w/ the first n files on the command line
 8.  lv2 -- takes a regexp, shuffles the matches, writes an .xspf file and starts vlc to use that file.
 9.  cal -- Simple CLI program that creates a file for paper output, a year on a page, and a 2nd file to import into Excel to be used to make a schedule.
 10. calg -- Displays 6 months of a calendar just using colortext.
-Writes schedule template using hardcoded names.
+Writes schedule template using hardcoded Names.
 11. calgo -- calendar pgm written in Go based on calg code.
-Writes schedule template using a config file for the names.
+Writes schedule template using a config file for the Names.
 12. oldcalgo -- calendar pgm written in Go using tcell.
 Name implies it's not up to date.
 12. caltcell -- calendar pgm written in Go using tcell.
 Not up to date.
 13. dsrt -- directory sort program.
 Sorted by mod timestamp or size.